HOME WISE Uranium Project > Mining & Milling > Issues > New Uranium Mining Projects - Australia >

 On Dec.
 5, 2001, Planning SA released the Assessment Report for the Environmental Impact Statement - Honeymoon Uranium Report

 > Download announcement (Dec.
-5, 2001) external link (PDF)
+5, 2001) (PDF)

-> Download full Assessment Report external link (5.3M PDF)
+> Download full Assessment Report (5.3M PDF)

 On Dec.
 5, 2001, only one week after receiving final government approval for the mine, Southern Cross Resources confirmed an acid excursion that occured in 1999.
 The leach acid solution, which is injected into a bottom aquifer at the mine site to dissolve uranium ore, escaped into an overlying middle aquifer.
 (The Australian 6 Dec 2001)